-Pitt Meadows City Council - Second Year in Review
+Pitt Meadows City Council - Third Year in Review

-Pitt Meadows City Council and staff have persevered through an unprecedented and challenging year.
-With focus and dedication, significant strides continued to be made in areas of strategic importance, as detailed in the 2019-2020 Strategic Plan.
-Below are the highlights of Council’s second year in office.
+Pitt Meadows City Council and staff have persevered through another challenging and unprecedented year.
+Even through the continued pressures and challenges of a global pandemic, significant strides have been made in areas of strategic importance, as detailed in the 2019-2022 Strategic Plan.
+Below are the highlights of Council’s third year in office:

 Enhanced Public Safety

 - After nearly three years of hard work and advocacy, the City received approval from RCMP E Division and the Province for an independent RCMP Detachment in Pitt Meadows.
 The City will work closely with Maple Ridge and the Ridge Meadows RCMP Detachment to begin the transition plan.
 To find out more, visit pittmeadows.ca/rcmp.

 - Following the completion of a spatial analysis of potential sites for a new RCMP Detachment building, Council unanimously selected the site of the current Pitt Meadows Art Gallery(PMAG)/Athletic Building as the preferred location for the future independent RCMP detachment.
 As a result, an RFP (request for proposal) was issued for the design of this new City facility, which has since been awarded to KMBR.
 The conceptual and detailed design phase will continue through 2022 with tender of the construction contract in early 2023.
 As well, during 2022, coordination of the Athletic Building demolition, Art Gallery relocation, new/expanded washroom facilities and site preparation will occur.

 - Pitt Meadows Fire & Rescue Services hired four new full-time firefighters, bringing the number of career firefighters to eight.
 The Fire Department now has four-person coverage from 6 am to 6 pm seven days per week, improving response times and enhancing protective service levels for the community.